spacetimeengineer/spacetimeengine/README.md

 Using the toolkit
 =================

-Import the SpaceTime class.
+First import the SpaceTime class.

     >> from spacetime import SpaceTime

-Define the symbols required a given solution. ( In this example we will be using the Schwarzschild solution. )
+Next, define the symbols required a given solution. ( In this example we will be using the Schwarzschild solution. )

     >>     G = Symbol('G')
     >>     M = Symbol('M')